Scabs on Dog’s Head or Neck: Top Reasons [With Pictures]

 2. Self-trauma

 There are many reasons why your dog might scratch at themselves, but the underlying motivation behind it is that they are itchy.
+If you’ve noticed your dog scratching themselves or rubbing their head/neck along the ground, then there’s likely some underlying reason why they’re itchy, which includes allergies, parasites, and skin infections, as seen in the next sections.

 3. Allergies

-Learn more about skin allergies in dogs.
+Learn more about allergies causing scabs.

 4. Parasites (fleas, mites, etc)